privacy-scaling-explorations/zkevm-specs/specs/transactions-proof.md

    root.
 2. While the State Trie and Account Storage Trie inserts use leafs that are bounded in size, for the Transactions Trie, the leafs are the RLP of the Transaction, which contain a variable size calldata.
-This means that a MPT update can't be done with a single lookup.
-Also the MPT circuit needs to accomodate variable length leaf values.
+This means that the MPT circuit needs to accomodate variable length leaf values.

 Once the first iteration of the MPT (the one that fulfills the needs of the State Circuit lookups) is finished, we'll work on this.